Keith Donald | Chairman

 A guitarist himself, Philip was heavily involved in the Music Business in the late 1970´s/early 1980´s.
 In 1977 he co-founded and organised the Ballisodare Festival which was Ireland´s first 3-day weekend music festival.
 The festival ran successfully for 6 years and attracted audiences of 20,000 at its peak.

 He moved to the computer industry in the mid 80´s when he joined Digital Equipment Corporation in Clonmel.
-During his career with Digital, he held a number of international executive positions in Geneva and subsequently in Boston.
+During his career with Digital, he held a number of international positions in Geneva and subsequently in Boston.

 He returned to Dublin in 1997 as Vice President/MD of international operations for Visio Corporation, a Seattle-based software PLC.
-During his tenure, Visio´s business expanded rapidly from €40m to €200m in revenue and in January 2000 Microsoft acquired the business in an all share deal valued at 1.5bn dollars.
+During his tenure, Visio´s business expanded rapidly from €40m to €200m in revenue and in January 2000 Microsoft acquired the business in an all share transaction valued at 1.5bn dollars.

 James Hickey is the Chief Executive of Bord Scannan na hÉireann/ The Irish Film Board (BSÉ/IFB) having taken up the position in June 2011.
 BSÉ/IFB is a statutory governmental agency established to assist and encourage the making of films in Ireland and the development of the industry for film production in Ireland.
 It provides funding for the development, production and distribution of films in Ireland.
 Prior to this appointment James was since 1992 a media and entertainment lawyer and the partner in charge of the Media and Entertainment Law Group in Matheson Ormsby Prentice, Irelands largest law firm.
 He is a member of the European Film Academy and was Chairman of the Project Arts Centre (1982 – 1988) and the National Theatre Society (Abbey Theatre) (1992 – 2001).
 He was educated as Trinity College Dublin, MA LLB.